In my opinion, one of the most underrated ways of improving rankings is by pruning your content.

 - Suggested action: these actions are automatically generated based on the inputs here…

-And the actions are decided based on this:
+And the actions are decided based on this (you might see a 4xx error here):

-Please note: Just because the spreadsheet says “delete” it is highly recommended the page is investigated and not deleted blindly.
+Please note: Just because the spreadsheet says “delete” it is highly recommended the page is investigated (I.e perform a backlink analysis) and not deleted blindly.
 However, you can filter the other metrics to make a quick decision.
 I.e. if you apply a filter to show pages with no links, no traffic, which have “delete” as a recommendation and a page score less than 30%, you can safely assume these pages are safe to delete without further investigation.

-Where do you go from here?
+Where do you go from here, especially if you’ve uncovered keyword cannibalization issues?
 I tend to use the filters to quickly identify large swaths of blogs that can be deleted in one go without any further research.
-These are ones that have no links, no traffic, thin content and a low page score (<20%).
+These are ones that have no links, no traffic (perhaps because the keyword difficulty is too high), thin content and a low page score (<20%).
 Depending on the site, I try and aim for 20-40% of blogs to be gone at this stage.

 Then, I filter the ones left that still say “delete” and manually check why their page score is higher than 20%.
 Often these can still be deleted too, but on some occasions you can see by the other metrics it may be worth keeping.
 For example, it may rank for x number of keywords in positions 11+, but never have received any traffic and have a poor page title.
-These pages will require merging with others or some time spent on them to get them optimised.
+These pages will require merging with others or some time spent on optimisation and meeting Google’s E-E-A-T and YMYL guidelines.

 Continue this way, getting finer and finer with the filters until you have a list of articles you can confidently label with “keep”, “merge” or “delete”.